 We partition the structural parameters into a calibrated set (Table 1) and an estimated set (Table 2).
 The discount factor, capital depreciation and the capital share are set at 0.99, 0.02 and 0.35 respectively.
 The markup is calibrated to target the steady-state share of profits in GDP.
 The coefficients of the Taylor interest rate rule for monetary policy are borrowed from Anzoategui et al. (2019).
 Following Wen (2004), the employment adjustment cost for the three types of labour is set to $\psi = 0.35$ (whereas the elasticities of labour effort are estimated).
 The government spending share and the steady state tax rates are set to their sample averages.
 To calibrate the tax depreciation rate for capital $(\hat{\delta}K)$, we average the estimated present value of depreciation deductions employed by Hall and Jorgenson (1967) and House and Shapiro (2008), since those two sets of estimates bookend the time period covered by our data.
-We calibrate the tax depreciation for intellectual property assets $(\hat{\delta}{IP})$ to match the 15-year amortisation period allowed by the US tax code.17 Turning to the technological parameters, we calibrate the steady technology adoption rate $\overline{\lambda}$ to 0.05 (quarterly), implying a diffusion lag of five years, in line with the evidence in Comin and Hobijn (2010); the rate of technological obsolescence, $(1 - \phi)$, is 0.08 based on the estimates in Li and Hall (2020); and the labour share of production in R&D and adoption activities, γ , is set to 0.9, consistent with R&D expenditure data from the National Science Foundation.
+We calibrate the tax depreciation for intellectual property assets $(\hat{\delta}{IP})$ to match the 15-year amortisation period allowed by the US tax code.
+Turning to the technological parameters, we calibrate the steady technology adoption rate $\bar{\lambda}$ to 0.05 (quarterly), implying an average diffusion lag of five years, in line with the evidence in Comin and Hobijn (2010); the rate of technological obsolescence, $(1-\phi)$, is 0.08 based on the estimates in Li and Hall (2020); and the labour share of production in R&D and adoption, γ , is set to 0.9, consistent with R&D expenditure data from the National Science Foundation.

 In Table 2, we collect the parameters that will be estimated and their prior distributions.
 The table also reports moments from the posterior distribution, which will be discussed in the next section.
 Prior distributions are chosen to be diffuse but centred on values typically found in the literature.
-The prior means for the more standard parameters, such as habit formation, the Calvo probability that governs price stickiness, and investment adjustment costs are consistent with common estimates and priors used in earlier empirical studies, such as Smets and Wouters (2007).
-The priors for the tax processes assume that the tax rates are adjusted smoothly over time and follow Leeper et al. (2010).
+The prior means for the more standard parameters, such as habit formation, the Calvo